 A. Initially, it may be more economic to rent because the monthly rent payments are usually cheaper than the mortgage payments.
-Besides when you rent it's easy to get in with very little down and minimal qualification requirements.
-The down side is that when you finish renting that house, You don't own the house, the landlord owns the house.
+Besides, when you rent it's easy to get in with very little down and minimal qualification requirements.
+The down side is that when you finish renting that house, you don't own the house, the landlord owns the house.
 When you go to rent another house, you have to start all over paying rent at whatever the rent market is.
-In the mean time you have not gained any equity because the house is not your.
+In the mean time, you have not gained any equity because the house is not yours.
 The landlord gets richer and you remain the same.

 Q. Are my mortgage payments deductible?

-A. Yes, Mortgage payments and property taxes are deductible in your income tax return, schedule A of your 1040 form income tax return.
+A. Yes, mortgage payments and property taxes are deductible in your income tax return, schedule A on your 1040 form income tax return.
 While you are getting an income tax break, you are also gaining equity because your house will increase in value like every thing else due to inflation.

-Q. What if I own a home and rent it out. are my expenses deductible?
+Q. What if I own a home and rent it out.
+Will my expenses be deductible?